tezball/forever-home/docs/user-stories.md

 **So that** I can find a loving forever home for them

 **Acceptance Criteria:**
-- Foster can enter: name, age (with unit: months/years), breed, description, size, microchip number
+- Foster can enter: name, age (with unit: months/years), breed, description (max 500 chars), size, sex, microchip number
+- Microchip number is required (used for vet lookup and ownership tracking)
 - Foster can select species: Dog, Cat, Rabbit, Bird, Other
+- Foster can select sex: Male, Female
 - Foster can upload multiple images (max 5 at a time)
 - Foster must designate one image as primary (shown in listings)
 - Pet status is set to `Draft` during creation, `PendingRescue` on submit